adamshand/macos-wifi-toggle/README.md

 1. Run `wifi-toggle.sh on` and it will install a launchd service in `~/Library/LaunchAgents`.
 From now on ...

-    - If your ethernet is active, your wifi will automatically turn off
+    - If your ethernet is active, your WiFi will automatically turn off
-    - If your ethernet is inactive, your wifi will automatically turn on.
+    - If your ethernet is inactive, your WiFI will automatically turn on.

 1. If you want to stop the automatic toggle, remove the launchd service by running `wifi-toggle.sh off`.
 You can enable it again anytime you like by running `wifi-toggle.sh on` again.